 It was the second landing made on the island by a pilot in a fixed wing aircraft after a young Canadian named Donald Franco crash landed there during a storm in 1943.
 He had run out of fuel while on a night time training flight in a twin engined Oxford trainer and Auskerry was the only piece of land he could find to land on.
 Don’s was a much bigger aircraft and due to the landing being made with the wheels retracted, the props were badly bent.
 The pilot, Don Franko went on to fly many successful bombing missions in WW2 and he survived the war.
 He later came to stay with us on Auskerry with his wife and daughter.

-The pilot who made the successful landing and takeoff, Tommy Sinclair had previously taken me up for a flight in the aircraft when I was at home in Orkney last December and he’d explained to me then what he hoped to do.
-I agreed to show him where the best potential landing site is on the island so we flew out to Auskerry and had did a couple of low fly pasts to have a look at the field which I had identified.
+The pilot who made the successful landing and takeoff, Tommy Sinclair had previously taken me up for a flight in the aircraft when I was at home in Orkney and he’d explained to me then what he hoped to do.
+I agreed to show him where the best potential landing site is on the island so we flew out to Auskerry and did a couple of low fly pasts to have a look at the field which I had identified.
 The pictures below show our approach from a SSW direction and just how close we came to landing that day in December 2012.